soupi/learn-haskell-blog-generator/mdbook-src/03_02-parsing_01.md

 from right-to-left instead of left-to-right.

-On the other hand, with lazy evaluation, we *only evaluate computation when we need it*, where *when do we need it?* is when it is part of a computation that will have some effect on the outside world, for example when writing a computation to standard out or sending it over the network.
+On the other hand, with lazy evaluation, we *only evaluate computation when we need it*, where '*when do we need it?*' is when it is part of a computation that will have some effect on the outside world, for example when writing a computation to standard output or sending it over the network.

-So unless this computation is required, it won't be evaluated:
+So unless this computation is required, it won't be evaluated.
+For example:

 ```hs
 main =